RSwarnkar/Challenge-Labs-AZ-104/Overview.md

 • Azure Administrators, Architects

 ## Pre-Requisite
-• Completed AZ-104 (Azure Administrator) certification.
+• Completion of AZ-104 (Azure Administrator) certification.

 • An understanding of general IT concepts, especially networking and operating systems.